GULibrarySandbox/intro-data-wrangle/content/2-lesson.md

 - Select `Choose Files` and browse to select the file `QLDtrafficAccidentsOpenDataVer1.csv` you saved to your `Downloads` folder.
 - Either click `Open` or double-click on the filename to import it into OpenRefine.
 - Click `Next`.{% endcapture %}
-{% include card.md header="Create a project by uploading data from a local source" text=text %}
+{% include card.md header="Create a project by uploading data from your computer" text=text %}

-OR
+Or

 {% capture text %}
 - Choose `Create Project`